Namaeus/Codesign_ReadMe/cd_drawtextui.md

 # INSTALLATION GUIDE
 **1.** Unzip the `cd_drawtextui.zip` folder.

-**2.** Before starting the resource, please read all of the configurable files inside the `configs` folder.
-This is located inside the main `cd_drawtextui` folder.
-Now you can configure the resource to suit your servers needs.

-**3.** Add the resource to your server start config: `ensure cd_drawtextui`.
+**2.** Add the resource to your server start config: `ensure cd_drawtextui`.
 The name of the folder must not be changed or the resource will not function correctly.

 ## How to use?
 This can be triggered from the server or client.
 A more advanced example is posted below.